|

 in a studio apartment".
 This is the only typewriter I know of to have

 been sold as a fashion accessory in upscale clothing stores.
-Scottsass
+Sottsass

 also designed the Elea 9003 mainframe computer (1959). |